Aiven-Open/klaw-docs/docs/HowTo/teams/switch-teams.md

 2. Go to **Users**, and select the **Edit** option for the user whose profile you want to modify.
 3. Check the **Enable Switching Teams** checkbox.
-4. Select at least two teams from the **Switch between Teams** multiple select listbox.
+4. Select at least two teams from the **Switch between Teams** multiple select
 5. Click **Save** to save your changes.

 ![image](../../../static/images/teams/SwitchTeams.png)